tegandbiscuits/PicNameSort/README.md

 ##How to use
 ###Dependencies
 PicNameSort is fairly simple to use.
-It depends on Bash, and ExifTool being installed.
+It depends on Bash, and <a href="http://owl.phy.queensu.ca/~phil/exiftool/">ExifTool</a> being installed.
 For the AppleScript wrapper, ExifTool needs to be installed in the default path\*.
+The ExifTool installer and if it's installed through Homebrew will both be fine.

 Because it uses Bash, it'll be a bit trickier to get it to work with Windows.